input-output-hk/jormungandr/doc/testing/hersir.md

 * nodes sections defines each network node.
 We can define alias, that is then used to express relations between the nodes and if we keep everything in memory or if node can mint blocks or not.

-* blockchain section defines blockchain paramters, like what is the consensus and if we are using test or production addresses discrimination.
+* blockchain section defines blockchain parameters, like what is the consensus and if we are using test or production addresses discrimination.

 ### full list of available parameters